idleberg/atom-browse/README.md

 Specifies the default action for the service.
 You can open folders or reveal files in your file manager.

 **Note:** As of version v3.1, this option can be omitted.
-The action will tgeb be determined by whether target option resolves to a file or directory.
+The action will then be determined by whether target option resolves to a file or directory.

 #### `target`

 Type: `string | string[]`

 Specifies the target path(s) that should be opened.

+#### `message`

+Type: `string`

+Custom message to be displayed for the action

 ## License